Peter Aaron Van Dorn: Career in Mississippi

 Van Dorn first moved to Virginia.
 After his first wife died there, he moved to the Mississippi Territory at the age of twenty-one.

 He became a lawyer in Natchez.
 In 1804, Territorial Governor William C. C. Claiborne appointed Van Dorn as Marshal of Natchez.

-Shortly after, he moved to Port Gibson, Mississippi, forty miles south of Natchez.
+Shortly after, he moved to Port Gibson, Mississippi, forty miles north of Natchez.
 It had river access and was also on the Natchez Trace, a major route between this area and what became Nashville in Middle Tennessee.
 Established as the county seat, Port Gibson became a major regional trading center for the cotton-based economy.
 Van Dorn established a private law practice in Port Gibson and served as clerk of the Circuit Court from about 1810.
 In 1817, he became Clerk of the Mississippi House of Representatives.
 He later was appointed as a judge on the Orphan's Court, established after Mississippi became a state.
 He also acquired a plantation on the Yazoo River, where several of his children were born.

-Influenced by Northern practice, Van Dorn was a proponent of establishing public schools in Mississippi,but these were not established until authorized by the biracial legislature during the Reconstruction era after the Civil War.
+Influenced by Northern practice, Van Dorn was a proponent of establishing public schools in Mississippi, but these were not established until authorized by the biracial legislature during the Reconstruction era after the Civil War.
 In 1821, he served on a commission alongside Dr William Lattimore and General Thomas Hinds to decide upon the location of the future state capital, Jackson, Mississippi.
 The new town's plan followed a 'checkerboard' plan suggested by Thomas Jefferson, whereby residential plots would be interspersed by parks and green spaces.

 He built what became known as the Van Dorn House, completed about 1830 as his town house in Port Gibson.
 It was listed on the National Register of Historic Places in 1972.

-He designed another house McGregor in Port Gibson as a wedding present for one of his daughters.
+He designed another house, McGregor, in Port Gibson as a wedding present for one of his daughters.
 Completed in 1835, it was designed in the Greek Revival architecture style.
 It was listed on the NRHP in 1979.

 Van Dorn also built a house in Grand Gulf, ten miles away from Port Gibson.
 It was destroyed in the Battle of Grand Gulf in 1863 during the American Civil War.
 The Grand Gulf Military State Park now encompasses the former property of this house.
 Additionally, Van Dorn owned a cotton plantation on the Yazoo River and the numerous enslaved African Americans needed to work it.

 Van Dorn was a prominent freemason, in the Washington Lodge No. 3 of Port Gibson, Mississippi.

 Personal life

 Van Dorn's first wife, with whom he had no children, died when they were living in Virginia.
 On August 18, 1811, after he had moved to Port Gibson, Mississippi and become established, he married Sophia Donelson Caffery.
 She was the granddaughter of explorer and revolutionary Col. John Donelson, who founded Fort Nashborough.
 This later developed as Nashville, Tennessee.
-She was also the niece of Rachel Caffery, President Andrew Jackson's first wife.
+She was also the niece of Rachel Jackson, President Andrew Jackson's wife.
 The Van Dorns had nine children before her death in late 1830 or early 1831: